-- Ask them how they think tags should be used by the team.
+- Ask them how they think tags should be used by other team members.

 - After all of your 1on1 interviews are completed, compile the raw data from all of your different spreadsheets into one "master" one with the best definitions you can.
 In the new master spreadsheet create two new columns called 'New Name' and 'New Definition'.
-Add the new tag names and updated definitions that you feel make sense while doing your darndest to honor the spirit of what people are currently using.
-Sometimes you'll want to merge tags so you'll have repeated in the "new name" and "new definition" cells on multiple rows.
+Add the new tag names and updated definitions that you feel make sense while doing your darndest to honor the spirit of what people currently use.
+Sometimes you'll want to merge tags which means you'll have values repeated more than once in the "new name" and "new definition" cells on multiple rows.

-- Schedule a meeting for everyone who cares about tags.
+- Schedule a follow up meeting for everyone who cares about tags.
 Bring a flak jacket to the meeting and open up the spreadsheet.
 Duck.
 Consider sending the spreadsheet to all attendees in advance for them to review and come to the meeting with notes.
-You may even want everyone to read this tutorial to keep things civil and on track.
+You may even want to ask everyone to read this tutorial to keep things civil and on track.

-- After some debate, try to build a consensus about what tags you are going to keep and what they mean, likely projecting the spreadsheet on the wall so everyone can see it and updating it in real time as decisions are made.
+- After some debate, try to build a consensus about what tags you are going to keep and what they mean, likely sharing the spreadsheet so everyone can see it and udpate it in real time as decisions are made.

 - Before you wrap up make sure to agree on a timeline when you are going to review the tags spreadsheet again.
 A few months will likely feel right.